surfer77/fren-pet-docs/docs/Overview/grow.md

 # draft: false
 ---

-# Grow Your Pet
+# Raise Your Pet

-Minting a Fren Pet is Free, when you join the app you'll get a randomly generated pet and can start playing right away.
+Minting your FrenPet is Free, when you join the app you'll get a randomly generated pet and can start playing right away.

+## Feed your pet

 Take care of your pet and keep it alive, on your pet page you will see a mushroom that will give your pet a "TOD" (Time Of Death) of 3 days.